-The Chennai Tricolor Initiative is a citizens' initiative, to start a movement that cultivates civic sense among the inhabitants of the City - starting with a pledge followed by crowdfunding and hoisting a 207ft tall national flag in a public space to commemorate the pledge.
+The Chennai Tricolor Initiative is a citizens' initiative, to start a movement that cultivates civic responsibility among the inhabitants of the City - starting with a pledge followed by crowdfunding and hoisting a 90 ft x 60 ft national flag on a 207ft pole in a public space to commemorate the pledge.

 In the Year 1947, a great experiment was started.
 India was reborn with a new identity and dreams bigger than before.
 She rose from the ashes – fearless, vibrant, and full of hope and promise, geared for a new start.